Head: Sharon Anderson-Gold

 Courses related to all STS curricula are described in the Course Descriptions section of this catalog under the department codes STSH or STSS.
 Students in these programs often take courses in other Institute departments appropriate to their specific interests.

 Anderson-Gold, S.—Ph.D.
 (New School for Social Research); ethics, social and political philosophy, history of philosophy.

 Caporael, L.R.—Ph.D.
 (University of California, Santa Barbara); evolutionary theory; decision making, interpersonal dimensions of computing.

 Hess, D.—Ph.D.
-(Cornell University); science, technology, and communities; sustainability and health.
+(Cornell University); science, technology, and communities; nutrition and health.

 Layne, L.—Ph.D.
 (Princeton University); medicine and culture, new reproductive technologies, popular images of nature, feminist methods.